-Baroness Philippine de Rothschild is the owner, with her children, of three classified growths at Pauillac in the Médoc: Château Mouton Rothschild, a First Growth, Château d’Armailhac and Château Clerc Milon.
-She is Chairman of the Supervisory Board and majority shareholder of the family company, Baron Philippe de Rothschild SA, the leading exporter of Bordeaux AOC wines, which in particular produces and markets the famous Mouton Cadet.
+Baroness Philippine de Rothschild, who died on 22 August 2014, was the owner, with her children, of three great wine estates at Pauillac in the Médoc: Château Mouton Rothschild, Premier Cru Classé, Château d’Armailhac and Château Clerc Milon.
+She was Chair of the Supervisory Board and majority shareholder of the family company, Baron Philippe de Rothschild SA, the leading exporter of Bordeaux AOC wines which, among other branded wines, produces and markets the famous Mouton Cadet.

 Philippine de Rothschild spent her childhood in France during the Second World War.
 Her father, Baron Philippe de Rothschild (1902-1988), had joined General de Gaulle in London; meanwhile her mother was deported to Ravensbrück, where she died in 1945.
 Philippine herself miraculously escaped death.

 She continued her stage career after leaving the Comédie Française.
-In particular, between 1973 and 1980 she played one of the leading roles in “Harold and Maude” with Madeleine Renaud.
+Among other engagements, between 1973 and 1980 she played one of the leading roles in “Harold and Maude” beside Madeleine Renaud.

-On her father’s death, Philippine de Rothschild assumed all his duties and responsibilities.
-Since then, she has raised ever higher the star of Mouton, an illustrious wine and a prime tourist attraction.
-With infectious energy, she has modernised the facilities of the family company, extended its product range and made it commercially more effective, and successfully established it in several major winegrowing regions in France and abroad, producing both premium and branded wines.
+On Baron Philippe’s death, Philippine de Rothschild assumed all his duties and responsibilities.
+She raised ever higher the star of Mouton, an illustrious wine and a prime tourist attraction.
+With infectious energy, she modernised the facilities of the family company, extended its product range and made it commercially more effective, and successfully established it in several major winegrowing regions in France and elsewhere, producing both premium and branded wines.

-Baroness Philippine de Rothschild is an Officier de la Légion d’Honneur and an Officier des Arts et des Lettres.
+Philippine de Rothschild was an Officier de la Légion d’Honneur and an Officier des Arts et Lettres.